instructor-ai/instructor/docs/concepts/templating.md

 ### Jinja Syntax

-Because we're using jinja to render the prompts, we can use all of the familiar jinja syntax that you're used to.
-This makes it easy to render list of items, conditionals and more.
-This is incredibly useful because we can even call specific functions and methods within Jinja itself!
+Jinja is used to render the prompts, allowing the use of familiar Jinja syntax.
+This enables rendering of lists, conditionals, and more.
+It also allows calling functions and methods within Jinja.

 This makes formatting of prompts and rendering logic extremely easy.